carlosperate/awesome-pyproject/README.md

 ## Other Tools

+- [Poetrify](https://github.com/kk6/poetrify) - Convert a Pipfile (or requirements.txt) to pyproject.toml for Poetry.
 - [zsh-autoswitch-virtualenv](https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv/pull/117) - ZSH plugin to automatically switch python virtualenvs and Pipenvs as you move between directories.

 ## Projects discussing the use of `pyproject.toml`